-Program Restrictions:
+6. Program Restrictions:

 - Interest rate and terms.
-The applicant and EDD will discuss the appropriate rate and terms for the declaration. - Use of Federal Tax Returns.
+12 month term at a rate of 3.75%, or up to 60 moth maximum for applicants that can evidence a decline for federal assistance. - Use of Federal Tax Returns.
 The applicant will be required to provide Federal tax returns from the IRS.
 Tax returns will be required for the business, principals, and affiliates, if any. - Relocation.
 Funds are for working capital purposes only and may not be used to pay for the relocation of the business or business assets. - Amount of AEIBL eligibility.
 Economic injury will be determined at the time of processing, using the applicant's financial information and a review of the SBA Application for Disaster Relief. - Insurance Coverage and Proceeds.
 AEIBL prohibited from aiding applicants whose losses are covered by insurance or other compensation.
-You must disclose if any business interruption insurance coverage was in force and if a settlement was received or is expected.

-- Insurance Requirements on Approved Loans.
+You must disclose if any business interruption insurance coverage was in force and if a settlement was received or is expected. - Insurance Requirements on Approved Loans.
 If a loan is approved, City may require the borrower to purchase and maintain hazard and/or flood insurance. - Refinancing.
 AEIBL funds may not be used to refinance outstanding debt. - Only one loan may be made per eligible business.
 All previous bridge loans received MUST be paid in full. - Applicant must not have any outstanding state or federal taxes in arrears. - Borrower must submit a completed SBA Application for disaster relief to be reviewed by staff.
 Staff may assist applicants with this.

-2. Eligible Applicants
+7. Eligible Applicants

-- Private, for-profit businesses and non-profits that have been engaged in medical, industrial, retail or distribution activities for at least two (2) years and are able to demonstrate sufficient profitability.
+- Private, for-profit businesses s that have been engaged in commercial and multi-family real estate, medical, industrial, retail or distribution activities for at least two (2) years and are able to demonstrate sufficient profitability.
 An applicant must be a sole proprietorship or any other legally organized business registered with the State of Texas.
 The business must meet the size standards of the SBA and must be a closely held entity. - All qualified applicants must have been established prior to March 1, 2020, and suffered economic injury as a result of the designated disaster.
-Qualified small business applicants must be an employer business with 1 to 100 employees.
+Qualified small business applicants must be an employer business less than 500 employees.